telemetryjet/telemetryjet-docs/content/cli/_index.md

 The TelemetryJet CLI, `jet`, is a command-line tool for defining, monitoring, and controlling embedded telemetry systems.

-Use jet to stream data between a number of data sources, including serial devices, files, and the TelemetryJet server.
-Jet uses declarative configuration: You specify your data sources in JSON configuration files, and jet handles the details of streaming data between the sources.
+Use Jet to stream data between a number of data sources, including serial devices, files, and the TelemetryJet server.
+Jet uses declarative configuration: You specify your data sources in JSON configuration files, and Jet handles the details of streaming data between the sources.

 ## Use Cases

 Jet is an extremely versatile tool.
 Here are some examples of how you can use it:

-**Stream data to a CSV file:** Use jet to stream hardware telemetry data straight into a CSV file, without any programming required.
+**Stream data to a CSV file:** Use Jet to stream hardware telemetry data straight into a CSV file, without any programming required.

 **Stream data to a TelemetryJet Server:** Stream data to a TelemetryJet Server, and build live dashboards and visualizations that are viewable from anywhere.